-Care and other terms used in this section are defined at Explanation of terms on page 78.
+Care and other terms used in this section are defined at Explanation of terms on page 74.

-You cannot claim FTB and do not need to continue reading this section.
-Go to Tax offsets on page 79.
+You cannot claim family tax benefit (FTB) and do not need to continue reading this section.
+Go to Tax offsets on page 75.

-Did you or your spouse receive family tax benefit (FTB) payments directly from the Family Assistance Office (FAO) for the full financial year?
+Did you or your spouse receive FTB payments directly from the Family Assistance Office (FAO) for the full financial year?

 You do not need to lodge a claim.
-You only need to read How does income affect your FTB Part B on page 77 to find out if you are eligible to claim a tax offset at question T1.
-Your FTB payments would have included Part B if you satisfy the Part B eligibility
+You only need to read How does income affect your FTB Part B on page 73 to find out if you are eligible to claim a tax offset at item T1.
+Your FTB payments would have included Part B if you satisfy the Part B eligibility tests.

-If you or your spouse is required to lodge a tax return you must do so by the due date - see Lodge your tax return by 31 October 2005 on page 12.
-If you lodge after this date you may incur penalties for late lodgment.
 If you have been paid too much FTB, the FAO will recover any amount you should not have received.
 Your tax refund - or your spouse's if they gave consent - can be used to recover these amounts directly.

-For more information on reconciliation of FTB see the publication Family tax benefit (FTB) tax claim instructions 2005 (NAT 4108-6.2005).
+For more information on reconciliation of FTB. see the publication Family tax benefit (FTB) tax claim instructions 2006 (NAT 4108-6.2006).

-Go to How does income affect your FTB Part B on page 77.
+Go to How does income affect your FTB Part B on page 73.